hjkellyh/JiraAce/README.md

 ## Development

 To make changes to the extension, edit the source files and reload the extension in Chrome:
-1. Make your changes in the source files [content.js].
+1. Make your changes in the source files.
 2. Go to `chrome://extensions/` and click the "Reload" button for the JiraAce extension.